hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/instadetector.md

 * Year: 2016
 * Blog: https://www.pandasecurity.com/mediacenter/social-media/we-know-whos-viewed-your-instagram-and-its-not-who-you-think/, https://securelist.com/who-viewed-you-instagram-account-and-who-stole-your-password/74260/

 This malware application aims to steal instagram credentials.
-The user presses a begin button upon launch and a WebView is opened as a result with a fake instagram login page (the site was still up at analysis time).
-Credentials are stolen once the user inputs the sensitive data and presses the login button.
+On application launch, the malware retrieves location information.
+Once the user presses the begin button, an ad is disruptively pushed to the user before leaking the location information and opening a phishing page within a WebView.
+The phishing page contains a login form where the user performs a sensitive input and clicks a button to "log in", leaking the credentials as a result.

 ## Signature
 ---